Azure/autorest.csharp/docs/mgmt/readme.md

 ### `[Resource]Collection` class

-This class represents the operations you can perform on a collection of resources belonging to a specific parent resource.
-This object provides most of the logical collection operations.
+This class contains operations for a resource collection that belongs to a specific parent resource.
+It provides most of the logical collection operations.

 | Collection Behavior | Collection Method |
 | :--- | :--- |